yusufpy/pract/README.md

 - Residuals: The residuals have a mean close to zero, indicating that the model is balanced.
 - Multiple R-squared: 0.1861 suggests that 18.61% of the variability in BD1 Isopods is explained by the linear relationship with BD5.
 - Adjusted R-squared: 0.1854 adjusts for the number of predictors in the model.
-- F-statistic: With a value of 241.2 and a p-value less than 2.2 \times 10^{-16}2.2×10 −16, the overall model is statistically significant.
+- F-statistic: With a value of 241.2 and a p-value less than 2.2xe-16, the overall model is statistically significant.

 Our analysis reveals that changes in BD5 variables, specifically Bees and Carabids, are significantly associated with changes in BD1 (Isopods).
 The model provides insights into the direction and strength of these associations, aiding in the understanding of the ecological dynamics between these taxonomic groups.